hotta/ansible-centos7/README.md

 Note:
   - requires ansible 2.9+
-  - Run ansible-galaxy command as user that runs ansible, not root.
+  - Make sure execute ansible-galaxy command as user that runs ansible, not root.

 ## Put this set of playbooks